-Aidan’s Annual Auction for Financial Aid is held in March with all proceeds benefiting our Financial Aid Program.
+Aidan’s Auction is held annually in March with all proceeds benefiting our Financial Aid Program.
 At Aidan, between 15% and 20% of our families receive some form of tuition assistance.
-We hope that your family will choose to participate in this effort – whether you donate an item, help as a volunteer, bid during the online auction, attend the live auction, raise your paddle during our Fund-A-Student appeal, or all of the above.
+We hope that your family will choose to participate in this effort – whether you donate an item, help as a volunteer, bid during the auction, attend the live auction, raise your paddle during our Fund-A-Student appeal, or all of the above.
 The Auction provides a fun, social atmosphere for the Aidan community to provide philanthropic support for the school.

 From time to time, independent schools like Aidan also engage in capital campaigns to raise funds for improvements to our building, to our programs, and to plans for our future.
 During these periodic campaigns, we will ask you to support these long-term efforts in addition to Annual Giving.

-Additional information about how to make a gift to Aidan Montessori School can be found on our website (www.aidanschool.org) under “Giving at Aidan.”
+Additional information about how to make a gift to Aidan Montessori School can be found on our website (www.aidanschool.org) under “Support.”